 Lowell Milken's lifelong commitment to education reform has produced some of the country's most innovative means to elevate the teaching profession, including TAP™: The System for Teacher and Student Advancement.
 Introduced in 1999, TAP was created by Lowell Milken to significantly improve teacher recruitment, retention, motivation, practices and performance.
 TAP's comprehensive school reform system provides teachers and administrators with powerful opportunities to pursue multiple career paths, receive ongoing daily-applied professional growth, participate in instructionally focused accountability and earn additional compensation and bonuses based on multiple measures of performance.
 This multi-tiered formula has resulted in higher levels of achievement among students and schools where TAP is implemented in comparison to their respective non-TAP counterparts.

 The NIET Best Practices Center (BPC) provides innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
-Based on more than ten years of experience in teacher quality initiatives, BPC works with states, districts and schools to design powerful systems for teacher evaluation, job-embedded professional development, career advancement opportunities, performance-based compensation, and teacher leadership in schools.
-Together, NIET's Best Practices Center and TAP are improving the educational experience for more than 100,000 teachers and a million students.
+Based on more than ten years of experience in teacher quality initiatives, the BPC works with states, districts and schools to design powerful systems for teacher evaluation, job-embedded professional development, career advancement opportunities, performance-based compensation, and teacher leadership in schools.
+Together, NIET's Best Practices Center and TAP are improving the educational experience for more than 175,000 teachers and 2.4 million students.

 Named the "Oscars of Teaching" by Teacher magazine, the Milken Educator Award has become a national symbol of the crucial role that outstanding educators play in strengthening the skills, knowledge and experiences of the next generation of Americans and in encouraging talented young people to consider teaching as a career.

-With the recent establishment of the Lowell Milken Institute for Business Law and Policy at UCLA School of Law, Lowell's work in education extends greater opportunities to UCLA law students, faculty, young law practitioners and alumni.
-Building on UCLA School of Law's already outstanding programs, the the Institute provides expanded studies on business law and policy, clinical experience and additional research opportunities for faculty, along with faculty fellowships, student scholarships and awards.
-The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that UCLA law students are prepared to not only assume leadership roles in the practice of law, but also in the areas of business, government and philanthropy.
+In 2011, UCLA School of Law established the Lowell Milken Institute for Business Law and Policy to extend greater opportunities to students, faculty, young law practitioners and alumni.
+Building on the school's already outstanding programs, the the Institute provides expanded studies on business law and policy, clinical experience and additional research opportunities for faculty, along with faculty fellowships, student scholarships and awards.
+The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that UCLA law students are prepared to assume leadership roles in the practice of law as well as in business, government and philanthropy.